Watch-list Hot Stock: Arrow Electronics (ARW)

 TECHNICAL INTERPRETATION:

+Arrow Electronics (ARW) exchanged 284186 shares on FRIDAY trading session and observed an average volume with 571.54K shares.
+The stock acknowledged active focus on shares in the Friday trading session.
+ARW disclosed a change of -0.31% and its listed share value at $84.52 in the recent trade transaction.
+This company belong to USA Country and part of Services sector.
+It has a market capitalization of $6.86B.
+Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
 It is highly popular among traders, mostly because of its simplicity.
 It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upward from its 20 days moving average with 3.47% and trading from 50 days moving average with 6.26%.
-The stock price is performing along upward drift from its 200 days moving average with 13.73%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upward from its 20 days moving average with 1.96% and trading from 50 days moving average with 4.84%.
+The stock price is performing along rising drift from its 200 days moving average with 13.20%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
 The charting software plots the moving average as a line directly into the price chart.

 VOLATILITY ANALYSIS: